-Upon completion of this offering, we will have 100,000,000 shares of capital stock authorized under our amended and restated certificate of incorporation, consisting of 90,000,000 shares of common stock with a par value of \$0.0001 per share and 10,000,000 shares of preferred stock with a par value of \$0.0001 per share.
-As of the date of this prospectus, after giving effect to the automatic conversion of all of our outstanding shares of preferred stock into an aggregate of 3,701,586 shares of our common stock and the conversion of our outstanding Notes into an aggregate of 28,192 shares of common stock upon the closing of this offering, there are 5,640,787 shares of common stock outstanding.
-In addition, as of the date of this prospectus, we had outstanding options to purchase an aggregate of 398,199 shares of our common stock under the 2021 Plan, at a weighted average exercise price equal to \$5.82 per share.
+We have 100,000,000 shares of capital stock authorized under our amended and restated certificate of incorporation, consisting of 90,000,000 shares of common stock with a par value of \$0.0001 per share and 10,000,000 shares of preferred stock with a par value of \$0.0001 per share.
+As of the date of this prospectus, there were 8,328,629 shares of common stock outstanding.
+In addition, as of the date of this prospectus, we had outstanding options to purchase an aggregate of 523,199 shares of our common stock under the 2021 Plan, at a weighted average exercise price equal to \$5.84 per share.
 Our authorized but unissued shares of common stock and preferred stock are available for issuance without further action by our stockholders, unless such action is required by applicable law or the rules of any stock exchange or automated quotation system on which our securities may be listed or traded in the future.